AdobeDocs/experience-manager-cloud-service.pt-BR/help/security/traffic-filter-rules-including-waf.md

 <!-- Two properties -- `envType` and `envId` -- may be included to limit the scope of the rules.
 The envType property may have values "dev", "stage", or "prod", while the envId property is the environment (e.g., "53245").
 This approach is useful if it is desired to have a single configuration pipeline, even if some environments have different rules.
 However, a different approach could be to have multiple configuration pipelines, each pointing to different repositories or git branches. -->

-1. Para configurar as regras do WAF, o WAF deve estar ativado no Cloud Manager, conforme descrito abaixo, para os cenários de programa novos e existentes.
-Observe que uma licença separada deve ser adquirida para o WAF.
+1. Se as regras do WAF estiverem licenciadas, você deverá habilitar o recurso no Cloud Manager, conforme descrito abaixo, para os cenários de programa novo e existente.

    1. Para configurar o WAF em um novo programa, marque a opção **Proteção WAF-DDOS** caixa de seleção na **Segurança** quando você [adicionar um programa de produção.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md)